 Pollinator gardens: This plant can add height and mid-season blooms to your pollinator garden.
 Planting amongst sturdier species, such as Baptisia spp., or Wild Senna (Cassia hebecarpa), will provide the plant with some support against flopping over.
 Not an aggressive wildflower to where you will be regretting planting this unique native plant in your landscape!

 The salt tolerance of Culver’s root is low to none; avoid planting in road ditches where salt use occurs.

-Mid-Late summer bloomer – helpful for migrating pollinators, especially since the blooms can last up to a month providing nectar ahead of a long migration.
+Mid-Late summer bloomer – helpful for migrating pollinators, particularly monarch butterflies, as the blooms can last up to a month providing nectar ahead of a long migration.
 Learn more about how to attract monarch to your yard.

 Short and long-tongued bees, as well as true honeybees, are the most frequent visitors as they indulge in the plant’s nectar and pollen.
 Other pollinators include bumblebees, mason bees, masked bees, sphecid wasps, butterflies, and moths.
 In particular, the larvae of the Culver’s root borer moth feed specifically on the roots of this plant.

 The small seeds are of no interest to birds.